matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-deploy.md

 ### Commands

-`npx hardhat deploy-zksync` -- runs through all the scripts in the `deploy` folder.
+`yarn hardhat deploy-zksync` -- runs through all the scripts in the `deploy` folder.

 ::: tip
 The deployment scripts must be placed in the `deploy` folder.